How to Make an Appointment and Become Established as a Patient

 Locations & Parking

 We offer patient care locations throughout the state of South Carolina.
-View the MUSC Campus Parking Map (PDF) for parking locations near Hollings Cancer Center.
+View the MUSC Campus Parking Map (PDF) for parking locations near MUSC Hollings Cancer Center.
 The MUSC Health Patient Shuttle system provides a free and convenient way for patients to travel between buildings on our downtown campus.
 Cancer treatment locations not located on our main campus offer free, onsite parking.

 Navigation Program